imranaalam/synapty-11ty/site/proposals/OliveTS/OTS.md

 6. **Reporting and Insights (End of Month 5):**
    Prepare comprehensive reports detailing the performance of the campaigns and provide insights for future campaigns.

- * **B2B Influencer Marketing**: Partner with key influencers in the IT and Cloud Services sectors to endorse and amplify the OTS brand.

 #### Influencer Marketing (2 Min):